October 23, 2018 | Updated: November 20, 2020

-Neuroscience is a fascinating field, and one in which breakthrough developments have been materializing at a rapid pace.
+Neuroscience is a fascinating field, and one in which breakthrough neurotechnology developments are materializing at a rapid pace.

-This year alone, neurostimulation has helped paralyzed people walk, and work is being done to use similar technology to give tactile feeling to people using prosthetics, as well as pain.
-In this way, machines can assist the functioning of the human brain.
+Machines can assist with the functioning of the human brain when necessary.
+Neurostimulation is a type of technology that uses electromagnetic approaches to affect the nervous system.
+Neurostimulation has helped paralyzed people walk, and work is being done to use similar technology to give tactile feeling to people using prosthetics, as well as pain.

 Machines aside, there’s also exciting research into materials that can help address neurological damage and disorders.
-One example is this work combining graphene with neurological tissue, in which layer of graphene can increase neuronal firing, improving function for the patient.
+One example is this work combining graphene with neurological tissue, in which a layer of graphene can increase neuronal firing and improve function for the patient.

-In all, there are lots of promising neurological technologies to keep track of, and an array of outlets and events that can help in this quest.
+In all, there are a lot of promising neurological technologies to keep track of, and an array of information, organizations and events that can help you learn more about this industry.

-Several panels at the upcoming IEEE Technology Time Machine (TTM) conference (our flagship conference on the direction of future technologies) will take on these topics.
-“Neuroscience and Brain” will focus on the technology roadmap for brain-machine interaction, and the benefits and ethical dilemmas it presents.
-“Far Futures” will cover the ongoing evolution of human/machine symbiotic intelligence and the development of neural prosthesis, among other topics.
-And some of the “Young Entrepreneurs and IEEE N3XT®” discussions will feature founders and investors engrossed in the world of brain computer interfaces and healthcare technologies.
+In the past, the IEEE Future Directions Committee has also hosted a Technology Time Machine (TTM) conference — a flagship conference on the direction of future technologies.
+Past events included “Neuroscience and Brain”, focused on the technology roadmap for brain-machine interaction, and the benefits and ethical dilemmas it presents.
+“Far Futures” covered the ongoing evolution of human/machine symbiotic intelligence and the development of neural prosthesis, among other topics.
+And some of the “Young Entrepreneurs and IEEE N3XT®” discussions featured founders and investors engrossed in the world of brain computer interfaces and healthcare technologies.